 Congreso Latinoamericano INTI MTC

 INTI became involved in the field of ropeway transportation in 2006, bringing together operators, manufacturers, regulatory authorities and independent experts to identify the industry’s specific needs, characteristics and international regulations.
 In Argentina, there were previously neither any national regulations nor sufficient technical information on the subject of ropeway installations.
 The organization’s efforts led to the publication of a technical manual on “Ropeway Safety” and other standard works on the subject, which served as the basis for drafting the relevant national legislation.
 In the context of these significant industry developments, INTI organized a first congress in Buenos Aires in 2012 to promote exchange between practitioners and experts.
 Since then, this industry event has been held at different locations every two years.
-This year, up to 200 participants from countries including Argentina, Chile, Brazil, Colombia, Bolivia, Venezuela and Mexico, and also from Europe, attended the event, which was held in Bariloche at the end of October.
+This year, up to 200 participants from countries including Argentina, Chile, Brazil, Colombia, Bolivia, Venezuela and Mexico, and also from Europe, will be attending the event, which is being held in Bariloche at the end of October.

 www.argentina.gob.ar/6to-congreso-latinoamericano-inti-mtc-2024